 Day 4: Rocamadour and boat ride

-After breakfast, we will head to the village of Rocamadour and Lot, small cliff top villages, and see the religious shrines followed by lunch.
+After breakfast, we will head to the village of Rocamadour and Lot, small cliff top villages, and see the religious shrines followed by a free time for lunch.

 In the afternoon, we will have a unique excursion of the Dordogne River on traditional flat-bottomed boats (Gabarre).